 Monthly Archives: October 2011

 Ski Day 1: Plattekill Mountain snagged bragging rights as the first ski area to spin lifts in New York this season.
-With six inches of snow on Thursday and over a foot on Saturday night, Laszlo Vajtay, Plattekill’s co-owner and chief of operations, made the call late Saturday night.
+With six inches of snow on Thursday and over a foot on Saturday night, Laszlo Vajtay, Plattekill’s CEO, made the call late Saturday night.

 NY Ski Forum regulars tBatt and Condor, rose before dawn, and headed over to Vermont to capitalize on the first skiable snow of the season.
 Following is an excerpt and a link to the full trip report.

 “Snow in the forecast?
 Hell yeah!
 I didn’t know who was getting what, and toyed with the idea of going to Whiteface for Toll Road v2.0.
 With reports of 12″ new at Kmart, we decided to go for the blue light special.

 There was about 8 inches of snow with more in drifts and less where the wind was blowing.
 Having a base would have been nice as there were patches of overgrown grass that grabbed your tips.
 But it was a bluebird day with temps just above 30.
 It was a hell of a day.”